State Farm Response to COVID-19 Coronavirus

 - Small business reopening?
 Check out our Simple Insights resource page.

-PHONE SCAM ALERT: Customers are reporting Good Neighbor Relief Program-related scams.
+PHONE SCAM ALERT: Customers have reported Good Neighbor Relief Program-related scams.
 State Farm is not contacting customers requesting financial account or credit card information in order to receive a dividend or a credit.

 Business Owner Premiums Reduced Across the Country